Sechseläutenplatz

-Sechseläutenplatz (literally: Sechseläuten square) is the largest town square situated in Zürich, Switzerland.
+Sechseläutenplatz (literally: Sechseläuten square) is the largest town square situated in Zurich, Switzerland.
 Its name derives from the Sechseläuten (the city's traditional spring holiday), which is celebrated on the square in April.

 Geography

 Sechseläutenplatz is located on the east shore of Lake Zurich, just south of the lake's outflow to the river Limmat and the Schanzengraben moat.
 The plaza is bounded to the south by the linked Opernhaus and Bernhardtheater buildings; to the west by the Utoquai lakeside promenade; and to the east by Theaterstrasse, across which is Stadelhoferplatz, with the Stadelhofen railway station and the terminus of the Forchbahn (FOB).
-To the north, Sechseläutenplatz merges into Bellevueplatz, where stops for the Zürich tram lines 2, 4, 5, 8, 9, 11 and 15 are located.
+To the north, Sechseläutenplatz merges into Bellevueplatz, where stops for the Zurich tram lines 2, 4, 5, 8, 9, 11 and 15 are located.

-On November 30, 2011, the government of Zürich announced that some streets would be renamed by redesigning the public area at Sechseläutenplatz.
+On November 30, 2011, the government of Zurich announced that some streets would be renamed by redesigning the public area at Sechseläutenplatz.
 Theaterplatz will be part of the Sechseläutenplatz area, and Gottfried-Keller-Strasse and Goethestrasse partially repealed.
 Residents have been informed that these will be addressed as Sechseläutenplatz 1 to 10.
 In all, Sechseläutenplatz covers an area of about 16000 m2.

 History

 Prehistory

 The area has been internationally known since 2009, when digging for an underground parking facility uncovered the remains of prehistoric pile dwellings.
-Remains were found in the immediate vicinity of this wetland soil settlement, Kleiner Hafner, in the lower basin of Lake Zürich.
+Remains were found in the immediate vicinity of this wetland soil settlement, Kleiner Hafner, in the lower basin of Lake Zurich.
 The construction works were suspended for nine months and the settlement remains were systematically archaeologically recorded.
 The results of the excavations are permanently displayed in a pavilion next to the lakeshore.

-Located on what was then swampland between the river Limmat and Lake Zürich, around present-day Sechseläutzenplatz–Bürkliplatz, the prehistoric dwellings were set on piles to protect against occasional flooding by the rivers Linth and Jona.
-The Neolithic settlement Zürich–Enge Alpenquai is located at the Bürkliplatz in Enge, a locality of the municipality of Zürich.
-It was neighbored by the settlements at Kleiner Hafner (a former island/peninsula at Sechseläutenplatz) and Grosser Hafner island (which was also part of the Celtic and Gallo-Roman settlement area) in the effluence of the Limmat, within an area of about 0.2 square kilometres (50 acres) in the heart of the city of Zürich.
+Located on what was then swampland between the river Limmat and Lake Zurich, around present-day Sechseläutzenplatz–Bürkliplatz, the prehistoric dwellings were set on piles to protect against occasional flooding by the rivers Linth and Jona.
+The Neolithic settlement Zurich–Enge Alpenquai is located at the Bürkliplatz in Enge, a locality of the municipality of Zurich.
+It was neighbored by the settlements at Kleiner Hafner (a former island/peninsula at Sechseläutenplatz) and Grosser Hafner island (which was also part of the Celtic and Gallo-Roman settlement area) in the effluence of the Limmat, within an area of about 0.2 square kilometres (50 acres) in the heart of the city of Zurich.

 Kleiner Hafner and Grosser Hafner are very rare sites, representing all periods of pile dwelling.
 There are finds from the Neolithic Egolzwil, Cortaillod and Horgen cultures, forming an important reference which allows study of the cultural development during the late 5th and early 4th millennia BC.
-They and other prehistoric settlements in the lower Lake Zürich area are part of Prehistoric Pile dwellings around the Alps, an UNESCO World Heritage Site, recognized as one of 111 world locations with the greatest scientific potential.
+They and other prehistoric settlements in the lower Lake Zurich area are part of Prehistoric Pile dwellings around the Alps, an UNESCO World Heritage Site, recognized as one of 111 world locations with the greatest scientific potential.